guark/guark/README.md

 Guark is an open-source framework to build cross platform desktop GUI applications.

-### 📢   What Guark Stands For?
+### 📢   What Guark stands for?

 Go + Quark = Guark

-### 🔮   Guark Mission
+### 🔮   Guark mission

 Simplify cross platform desktop apps development.

-### 🎸   Who It Works
+### 🎸   Who it works

 Guark backend and logic part handled by native Go code, while the user interfaces built with modern web technologies (vue, react, etc...), and guark javascript API allows you to call your exported go functions and plugins.

-### 📐   Important Note
+### 📐   Important note

-This is a v0 "working" prototype of guark, still a lot to do to make it to v1 production ready. your feedback is very appreciated.
+This is a v0 "WIP" prototype of guark, still a lot to do to make it to production v1. your feedback is very appreciated.

 ## 💌  Features